 How is it Possible to “Grow” Real Diamonds in a Lab?

 Still unclear about what lab-grown diamonds are and how they’re made?
 First, it’s important to understand how mined diamonds are formed.
 The processes of growth for lab-grown and mined are extremely similar – only one occurs naturally while the other occurs in a lab.

 Geologists know that diamonds formed deep within the earth’s core between 1 billion to 3 billion years ago.
 While they don’t know exactly how those diamonds came to be, they believe the process starts with carbon dioxide that is buried roughly 100 miles beneath the Earth’s surface.

 The carbon dioxide is exposed to heat in excess of 2,200 degrees Fahrenheit and put under extreme pressure of roughly 727,000 pounds per square inch.
 The diamonds are then transported from deep within the earth’s core to the surface by way of deep volcanic explosions.

-There are two processes labs use to grow diamonds – High Pressure-High Temperature (HPHT) and Chemical Vapor Deposition (CVD).
+We can further explore what lab-grown diamonds are by looking at the two processes labs use to grow diamonds: High Pressure-High Temperature (HPHT) and Chemical Vapor Deposition (CVD).